Luca3317/TMPEffects/Package/Documentation~/index.md

 _layout: landing
 ---

+# TMPEffects documentation

-# This is the **HOMEPAGE**.
+This is the full documentation of the [TMPEffects](https://github.com/Luca3317/TMPEffects) package for Unity.

-Refer to [Markdown](http://daringfireball.net/projects/markdown/) for how to write markdown files.

-## Quick Start Notes:

-1. Add images to the *images* folder if the file is referencing an image.
+Click [here](docs/introduction.md) to begin reading.

+Click [here](api/TMPEffects.html) for the full API docs.
+Click [here](https://github.com/Luca3317/TMPEffects) for the Git repository.